Accessibility statement

 Research

-My research interests are in forensic speech science, phonetics, phonology and sociophonetics.
+My research interests are in forensic speech science, phonetics, and sociophonetics.
 I am particularly interested in individual speaker variability and how our ability to characterise the whole voice and examine as wide a range of features as possible offers opportunities to better understand speakers.
-Having worked as a forensic speech scientist for six years I am also interested in research which leads directly to improvements in forensic practice, particularly through improved analysis methods in all areas: auditory, acoustic and automatic.
+Having worked as a forensic speech scientist for six years I am also interested in research which leads directly to improvements in forensic practice, particularly methodological developments and the combination of auditory, acoustic and automatic techniques.

 External activity